J05HI/website/content/blog/en/mapset.md

 - - -

-We're very proud with this product, and we're really sure that this tool could be a game-changing. **Don't be afraid and try it at** <https://mapset.app>.
+We're very proud of this product, and we're sure that this tool could be a game-changing. **Don't be afraid and try it at** <https://mapset.app>.